Larry-Cui/jadechn/docs/realestate/email-1.md

     To smoothly process the property transaction, kindly confirm the following information:

-    - Please provide photos of your identification documents and those of your spouse (if applicable).
+    - Please provide photos of your identification documents (passport or PR card) and those of your spouse (if applicable).
     - Can you and your spouse (if applicable) come to our office in Calgary for the in-person signing of all documents before the closing date?
     - If there is an outstanding mortgage on the property, please provide the mortgage loan number and the name of the borrower.
 We will contact the bank to handle the repayment of the loan.
     - If the property being sold is a house, please provide the Real Property Report (RPR).